jiang719/road-network-predictability/README.md

   <img src="https://github.com/jiang719/road-network-predictability/blob/master/main-figure/001.png" width="666">
 </p>

-## Takeaway 1: the similarity between road networks in two cities.
+## Takeaway 1: the similarity between road networks in two cities
 * We compute the spatial homogeneity by training the GNN model on road networks in city A, and testing it on road networks in city B.
 * We finally get 30*30=900 F1 scores for the following 30 cities.
 * Each entry in the following matrix represents the directional similarity of road networks in two cities.